 This is true but only in relation to the principal payment amount.
 Interest payments stay the same for the remaining mortgage whether paid monthly or split into weekly payments.

 A better option for many is to set up their mortgage payments to go out a day or so after payday.
-This helps people manage their money, thereby reducing cashflow anxiety a lot more than saving a handful of change in interest each month.
+This helps people manage their money, thereby reducing cashflow anxiety a lot more than saving a few cents in interest each month.

 By far the best thing you can do to save money on your mortgage over the life of the loan is pay it off faster (here's an article on paying a good trick to pay down your mortgage sooner).
 Being clear on your budget is invaluable in determining whether or not you are able and willing to pay more of your principal off each month.